rjjrbatarao/LuaWrapper/README.md

 - string (len(), match(), ...)
 - cjson (newly added)
 - luaBridge expose class in lua
+##  Prerequisite
+- find the platform.txt of the esp32 installation and add this -frtti at the end of this line compiler.cpp.flags.esp32

 ##  Sample sketch example: ExecuteScriptFromSerial.ino

 After installing the library, some sketch examples are available from the *File* menu, then *Examples* and finally under *ESP-Arduino-Lua*.
 The examples include **ExecuteScriptFromSerial** which takes a lua script from the serial line and executes it.
 As an example, the following standard Arduino functions are available in lua scripts as bindings: